 In developing this response the CWG-Stewardship has been mindful of the “Principles and Criteria that Should Underpin Decisions on the Transition of NTIA Stewardship for Naming Related Functions” as developed and agreed by the CWG-Stewardship as included in Annex C.

-Note, this section provides the high-level recommendations should be read in conjunction with the relevant annexes which provide additional details.
+Note, this section provides the high-level recommendations that should be read in conjunction with the relevant annexes which provide additional details.

 PROPOSED POST-TRANSITION STRUCTURE

-The objective of section III is to present the changes required to replace the oversight and accountability performed by the NTIA via the IANA Functions Contract and NTIA’s role as Root Zone Management Process Administrator for the naming functions.
+The objective of Section III is to present the changes required to replace the oversight and accountability performed by the NTIA via the NTIA IANA Functions Contract and NTIA’s role as Root Zone Management Process Administrator for the naming functions.

 Specifically the oversight and accountability roles of the NTIA include the following: